Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference

 \subsubsection{Feeding LLM with Prompt}

 For a given code, we construct a prompt using the template depicted in Figure~\ref{fig:prompt}.
-This prompt is then fed into the LLM, which generates an answer.
+This prompt is then fed into the LLM (e.g., \gptfour) for intention inference.
 The prompt template is designed following the best practices for prompt engineering by OpenAI~\cite{openai_best}, consisting of three main components: Task Description \& Instructions, Output Format Specification, and Code Placeholder.

-\textbf{Task Description \& Instructions} component introduces the background (the first sentence) and outlines the instructions (the remaining sentences) to be executed by the LLM.
-The prompt includes five sequential instructions, with the first two serving as leading instructions to guide the LLM in smoothing the reasoning chain from a basic starting point.
-In the leading instructions, the LLM is prompted to perform type inference for the involved objects and determine which types represent leakable resources.
+The \textbf{Task Description \& Instructions} component consists of several sequential instructions designed based on the chain-of-thought (CoT) idea~\cite{wei2022chain}.
+It begins with three leading instructions to introduce the overall task goal and guide the LLM in forming a smooth reasoning chain from a basic starting point, specifically by performing type inference for the involved objects and determining which types represent leakable resources.
 Based on the analysis, the LLM is then required to infer the three types of resource-oriented intentions by the follow-up three instructions.
 Throughout the analysis and inference process, the LLM leverages its extensive background knowledge to understand the code contexts and execute the instructions effectively.

-\textbf{Output Format Specification} aims to normalize the format of identified intentions, facilitating subsequent parsing of the LLM outputs.
+\textbf{Output Format Specification} aims to specify the format of identified intentions, facilitating subsequent parsing.

 \textbf{Code Placeholder} is where the given code with line numbers is inserted, creating a specific prompt.